 - 1 Pound Ground Beef

 - 1 Egg

 - 1/4 - 1/2 Teaspoon Smoked Paprika

-Grate the onion using a cheese grater.
+- Grate 1 small onion using a cheese grater.

-Form 4 patties, pressing your thumb into the top center of each to form a shallow indent.
+- Form 4 patties, pressing your thumb into the top center of each to form a shallow indent.

-Serve with lettuce, red onions, tomatoes, whatever you’re craving — enjoy!
+- Serve with lettuce, red onions, tomatoes, whatever you’re craving.
+Enjoy!

 - Nutritional information is based on 1 burger if you make 4 burgers using this recipe, and does not include toppings: